 Responsibility Beyond Finances

-Our Berenstain Bears Financial Literacy Program Cub Account is great way for your child to start learning responsible financial concepts such as savings, sharing, spending and earning right now that will last them a lifetime.
-The program is designed for children from birth to age 13 and makes learning about money fun and rewarding!
+Our Berenstain Bears Financial Literacy Cub Account is great way for your child to start learning responsible financial concepts such as saving, sharing, spending and earning that will last them a lifetime.
+The program is designed for children up to age 13, and makes learning about money fun and rewarding!

 Gratitude and Its Connection to Wealth

 Studies show that practicing gratitude leads to a variety of benefits including higher self-esteem, better relationships, a more positive outlook on life, and better overall happiness.
 It also indicates that an attitude of gratitude is linked to financial well-being as well as less materialism.
-When we are grateful, there is less desire to buy more things and instills more appreciation for what we already have.
-You can be a role model for your child by expressing when you are grateful for something, talk about gratitude with them, and ask what they are grateful for.
+When we are grateful, there is less desire to buy more things and makes us appreciate what we already have.
+You can be a role model for your child by expressing when you're grateful for something, talk about gratitude with them, and ask what they're grateful for.

 Encouraging Generosity and Leading by Example

-Generosity teaches empathy, sharing and giving back.
+Generosity teaches empathy, sharing, and giving back.
 Educate your children about the importance of generosity through charitable donations and include them in the giving process as you lead by example and donate.
-You can encourage them to learn about an organization of their choice in which they can volunteer at, collect items to donate or give some of their own money to.
+You can encourage them to learn about an organization of their choice where they can volunteer, collect items to donate, or give some of their own money to.

-Try this: The next time your out grabbing groceries or picking up dinner for the family and you pay with your Peach State FCU Visa Debit Card, you can use this opportunity as a simple example to show your child how you help support a cause that gives backs locally.
+Try this: The next time you're out grabbing groceries or picking up dinner for the family and you pay with your Peach State FCU Visa Debit Card, you can use this opportunity as a simple example to show your child how you help support a cause that gives back locally.
 Each time you use your Peach State FCU Visa Debit Card, we'll donate a nickel to the Peach State FCU C.A.R.E.S.
-Foundation which supports non-profits, school systems, and the arts in the communities.
+Foundation which supports non-profits, school systems, and the arts in the communities that we serve.1

-This is a great lesson that is about more than just dollars and cents; it teaches children to help others in need.
+This is a great lesson that's about more than just dollars and cents; it teaches children to help others in need.

 Practical Strategies for Teaching Financial Responsibility

-When it comes to a solid financial education for children, here are some tips and methods to help build their financial responsibility.
+When it comes to a solid financial education for children, here are some tips to help build their financial responsibility.

-• Smart Spending – A good financial education includes smart spending.
+- Smart Spending – A good financial education includes smart spending.
 If your children spend all their allowance and ask for more money, deny the request and explain ways they can make better choices in the future.
-Understanding the cause and affect of their choices will help them learn better spending habits.
+Understanding the cause and effect of their choices will help them learn better spending habits.

-• Be a Real-Life Example – Talk about finance with your children.
-Include them when you donate, talk to them about a purchase you’d like to make but honestly need to save for a few months, tell them that you put money from your paycheck directly into savings on payday, etc. They will mimic these positive money choices.
+- Be a Real-Life Example – Talk about finances with your children.
+Include them when you donate, talk to them about a purchase you’d like to make but honestly need to save for a few months, or tell them that you put money from your paycheck directly into savings on payday.
+They will mimic these positive money choices.

 Consider these strategies when guiding your child into becoming a responsible human being who’s on the track toward financial success.
 Financial education is more than just dollars and cents; it’s allowing practical experiences to teach everyday life skills that are crucial for better decision-making in their financial journey.

-If you would like to find more resources and discover new ways to help your child start their journey of prosperity in adulthood, contact us today!
+If you'd like to find more resources and discover new ways to help your child start their financial journey to adulthood, contact us today!
 We'd love the opportunity to help.

 1 $0.05 per transaction of Peach State Federal Credit Union’s merchant interchange income from our Visa Debit Card program is used to benefit the communities we serve.
 Peach State will determine where/how funds are disbursed.
 This does not affect members’ accounts, nor will any member information be disclosed.
 You will not incur any additional fees or charges from this program.
 Merchant interchange income is derived from fees that a merchant pays to accept credit/debit card payments.
 The C.A.R.E.S. program may or may not apply to ATM transactions, certain commercial transactions, or other transactions not processed by Visa.